Access the textbook “Modern Chemistry” on-line:

-Academic tutoring and test preparation is available to all students.
+- Title I Program: Academic tutoring and test preparation is available to all students.
 Additional support for passing classes and graduating on time is the intent of these services.
 Support through Title I funds is available in the areas of: math, reading and English.
-If interested, please contact the Principal Mr. Georgia, 602-764-4010, or Assistant Principal for Instruction, Mr. Grant, 602-764-4011, for additional information.
+If interested, please contact the Principal Mr. Georgia, 602-764-4010, or Assistant Principal for Instruction, Ms. Tibbs, 602-764-4011, for additional information.

-If you were absent you need to get the work you missed and catch up.
+- Make-up Policy: If you are absent you are responsible to get the work you missed and catch up.
 I will project the previous day(s) assignments in the classroom, and I will also post the assignments on the school website under my name and will have any accompanying worksheets and handouts available on the site for you to print off as well.
 Every day I will post the objectives and homework on the board.
 You can come in during advisory to get help or before or after school (by appointment.)
-Assignments one day late will be marked 25% off.
-Assignments two days late will be marked 50% off.
-Assignments not turned in before the end of the current unit we are working on will not receive credit.
+Assignments one day late may be marked 25% off.
+Assignments two days late may be marked 50% off.
+Assignments not turned in before the end of the current unit we are working on may not receive credit.

 Students may fail the class for the semester in any course, when reaching a total of 12 excused/unexcused absences and after school-documented interventions have been exhausted.
 (Student Procedures Handbook page 22)

 Good attendance is necessary for students to succeed.
-If you have more than 12 absences you can receive loss of credit for your classes and consequences for absences will be in accordance with school policy.
+If you have more than 12 absences you can lose credit for your classes.
+The consequences for absences will be in accordance with school policy.
 If you are absent it is YOUR responsibility to get the work you missed.
 If you missed notes you must borrow them from a friend and copy them into your science notebook and/or come in during advisory or after school tutoring to get all your work made up.